g00glen00b/dimitri.codes/content/posts/2020-09-15-building-microservices-micronaut/index.md

 ### Working with exception handlers

 Often, when you write business logic, you want to throw some exceptions.
 The question is, how do we handle these exceptions within our API?
-The HTTP spec has us covered here, usually, we will return a status within the 200 range, which means that the response is OK.
+The HTTP specification has us covered here.
+Usually, we will return a status within the 200 range, which means that the response is OK.

 If we send a status within the 400 range, it means there is a client error, such as missing input info, ... .
-And finally, there is also a 500 range, which we use when there is a server error, such as a failure to connect to the database and so on.
+Finally, there is also a 500 range, which we use when there is a server error, such as a failure to connect to the database and so on.

-In our case, we have a `findById()` operation that could return an employee by its ID, but if we enter an invalid ID, we should return a 400.
+In our case, we have a `findById()` operation that could return an employee by its ID, but if we enter an invalid ID, we can return a 404 Not found.

 To do this, we first create the exception itself: